epfl-lasa/iCub-Assistant/dependencies/collision/to_install/readme.txt

+unzip libccd-master, and navigate to the folder:

+mkdir build
+cd build
+cmake ..
+sudo make install

-unzip each, and navigate to the folder:
+unzip fcl-master, and navigate to the folder:

 mkdir build
 cd build
 cmake ..
 sudo make install